 Rikon 10 305 Bandsaw is made with a solid steel plate material that is stronger than regular plastic frames that easily wear out after it has been used for only a short while.
 With the Rikon 10 305, you get to use these cutting tools on wood for a long period of time.

-The cast iron table of this circular saw is 13 ¾ inch by 12 ½ inch that fits a sturdy surface that helps you to effectively use the band saw to cut wood boards.
-Also, the guidepost is also incredibly easy to use and effective due to the easy movement and adjustment with the turn of a handle.
-Based on our experience, this bandsaw delivered a great performance on the job.
+The cast iron table of this circular saw measures 13 ¾ inches by 12 ½ inches, providing a sturdy surface for effectively cutting wood boards with the band saw.
+I’ve found that the guidepost is incredibly user-friendly and efficient, as it can be easily adjusted with a simple turn of the handle.
+In my experience, this bandsaw has consistently delivered great performance on the job.

-If you’re after another quality model from Rikon Power Tools, you can also check out the Rikon 10-3061.
+If you’re after another quality model from Rikon Power Tools, you can also check out the Rikon 10-3061 bandsaw.
 The table tilts five degrees left and 45 degrees right.

 5. Shop Fox W1715 ¾ HP Metal Cutting Bandsaw